kernelwernel/VMAware/docs/documentation.md

      * detections a "not running in a VM".
 This flag will disable this mechanism.
      *
      * For further information, please check the VM::ENABLE_HYPER_HOST flag information
-     * in the non-technique flags section (situated at the end of this documentation).
+     * in the non-technique flags section (situated around the end of this documentation).
      */
     bool is_vm10 = VM::detect(VM::ENABLE_HYPERV_HOST);

+    /**
+     * This is just an example to show that you can use a combination of different
+     * flags and non-technique flags with the above examples.
+     */
+    bool is_vm11 = VM::detect(VM::ALL, VM::NO_MEMO, VM::HIGH_THRESHOLD, VM::DISABLE(VM::RDTSC, VM::VMID));

 }
 ```